Documentation for Administrators

 4. Locate Focus Transfers.

-5. Select the View check box to allow profile users to view student transfers.
+Grades: Select the Edit check box to allow the profile users to view and import historical grades, credits, and GPA data.

 Profiles